radius-project/docs/docs/content/getting-started/tutorial/webapp-overview/index.md

 As you progress, keep in mind the following benefits that the Radius application abstraction provides:

-- Separation of concerns for the different personas involved in the deploymnet
+- Separation of concerns for the different personas involved in the deployment
 - Relationships between resources are fully specified with protocols and other strongly-typed information
 - Connectors provide abstraction and portability across local and cloud environments